 Intercultural competence paired with with self-motivation and enthusiasm and the strong desire to do research at the interface of RNA and infection biology.

 We invite outstanding students of all nationalities dedicated to working at the interface of RNA & infection biology to apply.
 Prior to starting the program, applicants are expected to hold a Master’s degree or equivalent in life sciences or a related discipline.
-The salary of our PhD fellowships is comparable to international standards and includes broad healthcare benefits and pension.
+The salary of our PhD fellowships is comparable to international standards and includes broad healthcare and pension.

 Applicants who need to make earlier decisions or have general questions about the program are encouraged to contact our scientific coordinator Dr. Tim Schnyder.

 If you want to become a part of the HIRI Graduate Training Program "RNA & Infection", please register and apply via the link below (once a call is open).

 Your application will be managed by the online application system of the Graduate School for Infection research (GS-FIRE) of the Helmholtz Centre for Infection Research (HZI).
 In case of any problems, please check the FAQ section or contact the Graduate School directly.